enaml-ops/concourse-deploy-scs/README.md

     $EDITOR pipeline-vars.yml
     ```

-    Note: If you are deploying Pivotal CF (PCF), you must add your `API Token` found at the bottom of your [Pivotal Profile](https://network.pivotal.io/users/dashboard/edit-profile) page.
+    Note: If you are deploying Pivotal Spring Cloud Services (P-SCS), you must add your `API Token` found at the bottom of your [Pivotal Profile](https://network.pivotal.io/users/dashboard/edit-profile) page.

-1. Create or update the pipeline, either opensource or PCF.
+1. Create or update the pipeline, either opensource or P-SCS.

     ```
     fly -t TARGET set-pipeline -p deploy-scs -c ci/opensource-pipeline.yml -l pipeline-vars.yml